theoden8/plot/README.md

 Generates a sequence of points from a hardcoded function and plots on a graph.

-### State

-The two repositories, because they are made one from another, still share many common lines of code, which is a bad programming practice.

 ### Bugs / Errors

 For problems on compilation or runtime stage you are always welcome to raise an issue.